edgi-govdata-archiving/CD-report/README.md

 ## Making CD Reports

-1. Download the CD_76_Dirs.zip and extract it on your computer.
-This file has all of the data from the AllPrograms Jupyter notebook for the 76 districts we will be making report cards for.
+1. Download the CD_Dirs.zip and State_Dirs.zip archives and extract them on your computer.
+These have all of the data from the AllPrograms Jupyter notebook for the districts we will be making report cards for.
 The data for each CD is in a separate directory.
 There should be a png for the representative.
 If not you will need to add one.
 2. Download CD_76_maps_html.zip and extract it.
 This file has HTML maps that will be used to create the png maps for the notebook.
 (See the later instructions for how to do this.)
 3. Download the Rmd template you will be using to construct the final report.